anonymouscalihacker/MiniProjects/InvisibilityCloak.md

 2. Log in with the default credentials.
 3. Navigate to **Internet** > **Cellular Settings**.
 4. Set the **SIM** to **Active**.
+5. This setup isn't limited to just mobile.
+You can configure your router with a local SIM card in any country.

+For example, in Turkey, you can use Turkcell's SIM card and configure as follows:
+   - **Protocol**: QCM
+   - **APN**: internet
+   - **Authentication**: NONE (if required, use PAP or CHAP)

-5. Configure the APN settings for T-Mobile:
+Configure the APN settings for T-Mobile:
    - **Protocol**: QCM
    - **APN**: `fast.t-mobile.com`
    - **Authentication**: NONE (if required, use PAP or CHAP)